sushil-mehra/change-password-api-karate-test/README.md

 > **Note:**
     1. Database validation tests created are OOS(out of scope), as we have mocked the user objects within the API (see UserController.java).
 Otherwise, if the database             connectivity were present then the same test cases (ChangePass_TC64 & ChangePass_TC65) stands valid & to be covered under functional testing.

-Please refer to the location - `testartifacts` it contains test data excel file and a test report file.
+Please refer to - `testartifacts` it contains test data excel file and a test report file.

 ## Non Functional Test